Lemoncode/Angular-Architecture-Fundamentals/Demos/05 registering core services/game-catalog/README.md

 ```

 ### Step 2.
-Now we are gong to register into core module providers.
+Now we are going to register into core module providers.

 ```typescript core.module.ts
 import {